uaytug/uaytug.github.io/README.md

 # Fumea | Umut Aytuğ Semerci

-This is a personal website created by Umut Aytuğ Semerci, a computer engineering student with a passion for database and optimization.
+This is a personal website created by Umut Aytuğ Semerci (Me), a computer engineering student with a passion for database and optimization.

 ## Table of Contents